montanaflynn/Spellcheck-API/README.md

 # Spellcheck API

 A [HTTP spellcheck API](https://www.mashape.com/montanaflynn/spellcheck) based off hunspell written Node.js.
-Because the API uses Koa it needs at least node > v.11.* and ran with the --harmony flag.
+The API server uses Koa so it needs node version 0.11.0 or higher and to be ran with the `--harmony` flag.
 It's better this way.

-**PHP version no longer supported but still available before this commit: https://github.com/montanaflynn/Spellcheck-API/tree/5503d6ee77e5fdccae1d2fc418c98236080f58a8**

 ### Install